Havard03/spotr/README.md

 2. Register an app in spotify for developers "https://developer.spotify.com/dashboard/applications"
    - Also set callback URI to "https://www.google.com/"

-3. Run any spotr command
+3. Run any spotr command (If command is not recognized check if python bin is in PATH)
-   - If command is not recognized, you might have to add wherever python stores packages to path, this can be different depending on OS.
-       - <strong>Linux</strong> - on linux add "~/.local/bin" to your $PATH, this can be done by adding the following line to your .rc file (export PATH="$HOME/.local/bin:$PATH")
-       - <strong>MacOs</strong> - on mac i personally fixed it by adding this to my .zshrc file (export PATH="$HOME/Library/Python/3.11/bin:$PATH") Here you have to change the python verion number accordingly

 4. You will be prompted to create config.json and paste in client and secret id from spotify app